nodegui/vue-nodegui/website/docs/api/interfaces/sliderprops.md

 ## Props and styling

-You can find all the props `vn-text` accepts listed below.
+You can find all the props `vn-slider` accepts listed below.
 Apart from this, you can take a look at the [styling](/docs/guides/3-styling) and [event handling](/docs/guides/5-handle-events) docs